Lupus, Inflammation, and Lifestyle Choices in Schaumburg IL

 There are certain foods that you may want to consider eliminating or reducing significantly from your diet if you have lupus.
 Not only may these foods increase your chance of flare-ups, but may also have negative effects on the other conditions that may follow your lupus such as heart disease.

 Highly processed foods should be avoided.
 These foods can be high in saturated fats, trans fats, sodium, and/or added sugars.
 These items are not needed to promote a healthy lifestyle.
-Other foods that may cause inflammation may not be as obvious as the highly processed foods.
+Other foods that may cause inflammation may not be as obvious as highly processed foods.
 Gluten-containing foods and certain legumes are suggested to promote inflammation.
 When reducing gluten from your diet, watch for wheat, barley, or rye found on a food label.
 Gluten can be tricky to identify sometimes so become familiar with possible sources of gluten before shopping.

 Our bodies truly are amazing machines.
 When they are unable to work as efficiently or as effectively as expected, such as with lupus, we can become discouraged.
 Yet, even with lupus, we can regain control and be proactive in supporting a high quality of life through proper medication use and positive lifestyle changes.

-Schaumburg
+BrightLife Schaumburg